Cancer Research UK logo.

 Follow up for thyroid cancer

 After treatment for thyroid cancer you have regular follow up appointments.
-Your doctor will ask how you are and check that there are no signs of cancer.
-The number of appointments you have will depend upon the type and stage of your thyroid cancer.
-It will also depend upon your response to your treatment.
+The number of appointments depends upon the type and stage of the cancer, and your response to the treatment.

 How often you have appointments